philipturner/metal-benchmarks/README.md

 Complex integer and bitwise pipelines:
 - 4 cycles: one 32x32 chunk of a large-integer product, BITSHIFT32 by an amount unknown at compile-time
 - 1 cycle: BITWISE32
+- TODO: Is the bit editing pipeline independent of integer multiply?

 Transcendental math pipelines (1-2x per ALU):
 - TODO: The actual pipelines.